Skip to main content

 All CollectionsHoneyBook BalanceHoneyBook Balance: Account

-How to read the transactions table in HoneyBook Balance
+How to read the Transactions table in HoneyBook Balance

-How to read the transactions table in HoneyBook Balance
+How to read the Transactions table in HoneyBook Balance

-Get more information about what appears in the transactions table and what you can do in it.
+Get more information about what appears in the "Transactions" table and what you can do in it

 A good practice is to review your transactions weekly to keep up on categorizing expenses and scanning for fraudulent transactions.

-What info is in the transactions table
+What information is in the "Transactions" table

 Description